alussier17/alussier_scripts/Other/Readme.md

 # Additional manuscripts and scripts

 ## a.
 Manuscripts
-  • La-related Protein 1 (LARP1) Represses Terminal Oligopyrimidine (TOP) mRNA Translation Downstream of mTOR Complex 1 (mTORC1)

   • Molecular pathways underpinning ethanol-induced neurodegeneration.
 Frontiers in Genetics, 2014.

+  • La-related Protein 1 (LARP1) Represses Terminal Oligopyrimidine (TOP) mRNA Translation Downstream of mTOR Complex 1 (mTORC1).
+Journal of Biological Chemistry, 2015.

   • Epigenetics studies of fetal alcohol spectrum disorder: where are we now?
 Epigenomics, 2016.